What does the EU Act mean for AI?

 https://thefuturesociety.org/wp-content/uploads/2023/12/EU-AI-Act-Compliance-Analysis.pdf

-Let's upgrade your equity research workflow
+Let's upgrade your workflows.

-Let's upgrade your equity research workflow
+Let's upgrade your workflows.

-Let's upgrade your equity research workflow
+Let's upgrade your workflows.